Popular Car Features You’ll Never See Again

 When’s the last time you had a flat tire?
 It’s not that common these days, and more and more cars are being fitted with run-flat tires that can be driven without air for several miles.
 This, and the ever-marching quest to improve fuel economy (a spare tire adds weight, which is the enemy of efficiency) has led many cars to replace spare tires with a can of tire sealant and a small air compressor.

-According to experts, this is how long you can drive on a spare tire.
+Find out how long you can drive on a spare tire.

 They haven’t disappeared altogether—entry-level cars still often have a traditional key, and cars destined for car rental agencies often have traditional keys since they’re harder for careless renters to lose—but most new cars have the option of a proximity key, which allow a car to be unlocked, started, and driven all without physically taking the key out of your pocket or bag.
 They use radio signals to digitally unlock the car.